repaper/gratis/Sketches/README.md

 * **FLASH** - driver for the SPI FLASH chip on the EPD eval board
 * **EPD** Panel driver

+# Connection of EPD board to LaunchPad

+The board simply plugs onto the LaunchPad.

 # Connection of EPD board to Arduino

+The board needs a cable to connect to the Leonardo.
+V1 boards are 3.3V and need level conversion.
+V2 and later boards are dual voltage includine 3.3V regulator for the EPD panel and level converters.

+## Level conversion for V1

 * The EPD board is 3.3V.
 * The Arduino is 5V.